w3c/webappsec/specs/subresourceintegrity/spec.markdown

 <section>
 #### Handling integrity violations

-The user agent MUST refuse to render or execute responses that fail an integrity check <em>and</em> MUST return a network error, as described in [Modifications to Fetch][].
+The user agent will refuse to render or execute responses that fail an integrity check, instead returning a network error as defined in Fetch [[!FETCH]].

 On a failed integrity check, an <code>error</code> event is thrown.
 Developers wishing to provide a canonical fallback resource (e.g., a resource not served